M2Team/NanaZip/ReadMe.md

 deployable everywhere.

-If you want to install NanaZip for all users, you can execute the following command in the PowerShell which is run as the Administrator.
+If you want to install NanaZip for all users, you can execute the following command in the PowerShell which is run as administrator.

 > PowerShell -NoLogo -NoProfile -NonInteractive -InputFormat None -ExecutionPolicy Bypass Add-AppxProvisionedPackage -Online -PackagePath `The path of the MSIX package` -SkipLicense

-You also can execute the following command in the Command Prompt which is run as the Administrator instead.
+You also can execute the following command in the Command Prompt which is run as administrator instead.

 > DISM.exe /Online /Add-ProvisionedAppxPackage /PackagePath:`The path of the MSIX package` /SkipLicense